mendix/docs/content/apidocs-mxsdk/apidocs/property-types-pluggable-widgets.md

 ### 2.1 `key` [required]

 Defines the prop key in client component props to be supplied to widget client component.
-Must be unique per widget.
-Can contain letters of all cases, digits, or underscores.
+It must be unique for each widget and can contain letters of all cases, digits, or underscores.
 However, a `key` attribute cannot *start* with a digit.

 ### 2.2 `**type**` [required]

-Defined the type of a property.
-Must be one of the following: [ todo] Make them links to section
+This defines a property's type.
+A `type` must be one of the following: [ todo] Make them links to section
 * `action`
 * `attribute`
 * `boolean`